 I got an email from a concerned virgin: a young man troubled by the sexual sins of his partner’s past.
-His voice is just one in the choir of hundreds of young men and women that I meet and counsel who are bogged down by the disappointment in their heart at the un-reciprocated sexual purity they face in light of their partner’s sexual history.
+His voice is just one in the choir of hundreds of young men and women that I meet and counsel who are bogged down by the disappointment in their heart at the un-reciprocated sexual purity they face in light of their partner’s sexual history and you can even meet-up with a naughty MILF for sex if you would like as there are loads of them online looking for young men for sex!

 It’s clear that letting go of a partner’s sexual past continues to trip up many Christians, illustrated in the controversial confessions of Mark and Grace Driscoll’s book Real Marriage.
 They discuss their relationship under the public spotlight including some of their personal hang-ups and hardships and the effects of premarital sexuality on their marriage.
 It seems that the topic of sexual history is one that continues to leave deep scars and painful wounds even within our modern generation where virginity may not always be the norm.